 These are only a few questions, but they will cause more than a headache.
 Unfortunately, there are many thousands of these questions!
-You can imagine what this means for you and what tasks will come up for communication alone.
+You can imagine what this means for you and what tasks will come up for communications alone.

 EVERYTHING WILL CHANGE

-You think all this is exaggerated?
+You think all this is exaggerating?
 Unfortunately, you are wrong.
 Even if the epidemic seems to be under control in Germany, it still breaks out again and again, leading to local quarantines.
 Globally, we are only at the beginning of the epidemic.
 It will take many more months before we get it under control there.
 And for years, new outbreaks will continue to emerge there as well.
 That’s why everything will change: work, travel, daily movement, shopping, internet use, social interaction, brand relevance, politics, everything.

 It can be said that business leaders are facing massive challenges.
-They need to protect and rebuild their companies in a recession that has no clear end in sight, support their employees and all those affected, and also already plan for the time when markets are stronger, and companies are fitter again so they can perform better than the competition.
+They need to protect and rebuild their companies in a recession that has no clear end in sight, support their employees and all those affected, and also already plan for the time when markets are stronger, and companies are fitter again so they can perform better than their competition.

 There will have to be significant restructuring and redeployment within marketing and communications teams and departments.
 Staff will need to apply their skills in new areas or develop new skills.
 Agility and responsiveness are among the most important future requirements.